 For a two-story or multiple-story house, the average height of a story is about 10 feet, so this should be your vertical height for each story.
 The total vertical height multiplied by the length at the bottom gives the area of the face of the house.

 You can alternatively multiply the total height by the perimeter of the house.
 The whole area minus the windows and doors give you the total paintable surface for the multiple-story house.
+These are just a few ways to identify the cost to paint a house.

 2. For your house interior: